SmartMeshFoundation/Spectrum/README.md

 # SMChain

-SmartMesh Chain is an [Ethereum-based](https://github.com/SmartMeshFoundation/SMChain) and use new consensus and new block reward for SmartMesh ecosystem devices and IOT.
+SmartMesh Chain is an [Ethereum-based](https://github.com/SmartMeshFoundation/SMChain) project.
+It uses a new consensus and new block reward for SmartMesh ecosystem devices and IOT.

 SMChain is still in the development stage